 The Village of Bellevue provides a neighborhood tree planting program for residents who wish to have trees planted in the terrace area adjacent to their property.
-The planting program is offered every fall and runs concurrent with other fall plantings.
+The planting program is offered annually and runs concurrent with other Village plantings.
 The resident pays for the wholesale cost of the tree including planting.

 Planting along the street terrace can also provide many aesthetic benefits to your local neighborhood or street.
 An example of what a street can look like with moderately aged trees along the terrace is shown below.

 Homeowners who are interested may typically choose from the tree varieties listed below:

 - Maple: Autumn Blaze, Emerald Lustre, Sugar Maple